jadupl2/jadupl2.github.io/_posts/2021-05-30-sysinfo-file.md

 <a id="description"></a>
 ## DESCRIPTION

-The system information file ($SADMIN/dat/dr/$hostname_sysinfo.txt) have two purposes :
-- It's used as an input file to the '[sadm_database_update.py]({% post_url 2021-05-29-sadm-database-update %})'
-script to keep the server information up to date in the SADMIN database.
-- It also can be use in case of a disaster recovery to rebuild the server, along with all the other files included in the disaster recovery directory ($SADMIN/dat/dr).

-**Producing the 'hostname_sysinfo.txt' file**
 This text file is generated automatically every night on all clients by '[sadm_create_sysinfo.sh]({% post_url 2021-04-22-sadm-create-sysinfo %})', which is part of the "[sadm_client_sunset.sh]({% post_url 2021-05-31-sadm-client-sunset %})" script.
 The information contained in it, is used to update the server inventory information within the